 Various preparation methods allow for coconut milk of varying fat percentages, ranging anywhere from 22% to 5% fat.
 High-fat coconut milk is traditionally obtained by grating coconut meat and squeezing it through cheesecloth.
 In order to decrease the fat percentage, the coconut meat is left to soak in warm water and then the process is repeated two or three times.
 It is also possible to make your own coconut milk at home.

-Coconut milk is used primarily in cooking.
-It is an important ingredient in many different cuisines, particularly Asian.
-The thinner milk is typically used in most dishes, while the thicker, fattier coconut milk is normally reserved for desserts and sauces.
-Occasionally, coconut milk is also used as a drink.
+Coconut milk is used primarily in cooking and is an excellent addition to a Candida diet.
+It is an important ingredient in many different cuisines, particularly Asian (see this grilled chicken with bok choy recipe).
+The thinner milk is typically used in most dishes, while the thicker, fattier coconut milk is normally reserved for sauces and desserts (try this Candida-safe coconut ice cream).
+Occasionally, coconut milk is also used as a drink (see this coconut smoothie).
 On its own, it tastes somewhat similar to cow’s milk and it is often served diluted with water.
 More commonly, though, coconut milk is mixed with other ingredients in order to obtain various popular drinks such as Pina Colada.
 However, coconut milk also contains plenty of oil which has its own particular uses.
 Consequently, it is very rich in fat so it is not recommended that people consume excessive amounts of it on a regular basis.

 Which coconut milk should you buy?